Dominique Johnson

 Dominique Johnson (born June 9, 1987) is an American professional basketball player who last played for Al Ittihad Alexandria.

 College career

-Johnson played his college basketball at a small and very modest Christian university, called Azusa Pacific University.
+Johnson played his college basketball at a Christian university, called Azusa Pacific University.
 He is among the rare players that play professional basketball, after coming from a NAIA college school.

 Professional career

 On November 1, 2010, Johnson was selected in the third round (2010 Annual NBA Development League Draft) by the Idaho Stampede.
 On January 22, 2011, he joined the team of the Texas Legends, wearing the number 9, in whose colors he spent nearly two full seasons.
 For the 2011–12 season, Johnson was invited to the Minnesota Timberwolves training camp.
 He was later waived.
 In the beginning of the 2012–13 season, Johnson signed a non-guaranteed contract in the NBA, with the Sacramento Kings, for training camp.
 After being waived, on November 5, 2012, as part of a trade, he was sent to the Santa Cruz Warriors, but the team released him before the regular season competition.
 Four days later, he played with the Canton Charge.
 On March 19, 2013, he joined the NBA Development League team in Sioux Falls.